 Charitable Care the intentional provision of free or discounted services to persons who cannot afford to pay.

 Children or Child with Special Health Care Needs − those children who have or are at increased risk, or a child who has or is at increased risk, for chronic physical ailments and who require health and related services of a type or amount beyond that which children generally require.

-Child's Representative a person authorized by law to act on behalf of the child.
+Child's Representative a person authorized by law, including a child's legal guardian, to act on behalf of the child.

 Children's Community-Based Health Care Center a designated site that provides nursing care, clinical support services, and therapies for a period of one to 14 days for short-term respite care stays and one to 120 days to facilitate transitions to home or other appropriate settings for medically fragile children, technology dependent children, and children with special health care needs who are deemed clinically stable by a physician and are younger than 22 years of age.
 This care is to be provided in a home-like environment that serves no more than 12 children at a time.
 (Section 35(3) of the Act)

 Client a child who has met the admission criteria in Section 260.1800 and who has been admitted to a facility.